adisahume/referralflow/README.md

 ### Core Features

 - 🧠 Add & edit contacts with name, company, stage, status, contact info, tags
 - 🎯 Track referral progress by stage (Connection Sent → Accepted → Asked)
 - 🏷 Add tags like “SJSU Alum” or “Hiring Manager” for prioritization
 - 📨 Customize and store referral message templates
 - 🔍 Filter and search by company, name, tag, or status
-- 🛠 LocalStorage persistence — no backend, no logins
+- 💾 LocalStorage persistence — no backend, no logins
+- ✨ Framer Motion animations for polished UI
 - 📱 Fully responsive and mobile-friendly
-- ✨ Framer Motion animations for polished UI

 ---